Ethics and Extremism: Normative Foundations of Extremism and Political Responses

 How are ideas of culture, and specifically the idea of a 'European' culture relevant for understanding extremism?
 In what ways are concepts such as universalism, secularism, tolerance and multiculturalism relevant for how we view the relationship between ethics and extremism?

 Extremism and the Ethical

 What are the ethical foundations of extremism?
-How do the ideas ‘extremists’ have of human suffering influence their actions?
+How do the ideas 'extremists' have of human suffering influence their actions?
 How are acts of extremism influenced by other global social movements, as well as modern discourses of humanitarianism and social justice?
 How is colonialism and past injustice relevant for contemporary debates on extremism and ethics?
+What are the connections between the global 'War on Terror' and the justification of eventual Islamist and right-wing extremist responses?
 Do we have to dispense with the frame of constitutional politics to understand extremists and their actions?

 Extremism and Society